percona/postgresql-docs/docs/solutions/backup-recovery.md

 !!! important

     Passwordless SSH may not be an ideal solution for your environment.
-In this case, consider using other methods, for example, [TLS with client certificates](https://pgbackrest.org/user-guide-rhel.html#repo-host/config).
+In this case, consider using other methods, for example, [TLS with client certificates :octicons-link-external-16:](https://pgbackrest.org/user-guide-rhel.html#repo-host/config).

 The following diagram illustrates the architecture layout: